Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Jan9, I find another usage for SeeLayer, App preview.
 Maccy is a good tool for Mac paste(clipboard), but it cost 9 dollars, I have 2 paste tools already, should I pay for new?
 If someone has a tutorial of this tiny function App, it may attract me to buy it.
-This is not like official introduction, this is like lower the barrier for new users.
+This is not like official introduction, this is like lower the barrier for new users, more like a KOC's recommendation.
 Like Clerk, if i don't watch coder Jing's real interface, i may quit.

 Jan8, English version official web is ready.